-BUSINESS: BTEC LEVEL 3 MINIMUM ENTRY REQUIREMENTS C/4 in Maths GCSE or English Language GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-WHAT WILL I STUDY This vocational course will allow you to study topics such as business development and strategy, leadership and management, financial planning and accounting. marketing, event management, and international business.
+BUSINESS: BTEC LEVEL 3 MINIMUM ENTRY REQUIREMENTS 4 in Maths GCSE or English Language GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.
+WHAT WILL I STUDY This vocational course will allow you to study topics such as business development, business strategy, accounting, financial planning, marketing and international business.
 You will study real business successes and failures.
-This course will give you the equivalent of one A level.
-In each year 3 out of 4 topics will be studied by completing coursework investigating at least one actual business.
-The 4th topic is assessed through an exam.
-You will develop your skills of independent learning, research, problem solving and organisation.
-Organisation is important so you can cope with the significant workload of completing weekly coursework activities.
+This course will give you the equivalent of one A level over two years of study.
+3 out of 4 units will be assessed through coursework investigating at least one actual business, with one completed in exam conditions. and the 4th unit is assessed through a formal exam in the second year.
+You will develop your skills of communication. research, problem solving and team work.
+Organisation and independent learning are important so you can cope with the significant workload of completing weekly coursework activities.
 Analysing data and communicating using written, numerical, visual and verbal methods are all part of the course.
-Before and throughout the course students are encouraged to read up on businesses (brands, sports clubs, festivals, cars etc) that they are interested in.
-Students are also expected to take an interest in current business news so that they can begin to understand the causes and effects of consumer, business and Government behaviour.
-IS THIS COURSE RIGHT FOR ME This course is ideal for students who are passionate about business and are either planning on starting up their own business or pursuing a career in business.
-It is a subject that requires students to learn theories. apply them to real businesses through their research, and assess their effectiveness.
+Before and throughout the course we will encourage you to read up on businesses (brands, sports clubs, festivals, cars etc) that you are interested in.
+You will be expected to take an interest in current business news so that you can begin to understand the causes and effects of consumer, business and Government behaviour.
+IS THIS COURSE RIGHT FOR ME This course is ideal for students. who are passionate about business and are either planning on starting up their own business or pursuing a career in business.
+It is a subject that requires students to learn theories. apply them to real businesses through research, and assess their effectiveness.
 The course will suit you if you prefer coursework to exams and want the chance to carry out a detailed investigation of different businesses.
-You do need to be able to cope with constant and tight deadlines.
-There is a significant element of reading and writing because of the coursework, but also an expectation that students discuss and question at every opportunity.
-Students are expected to study given business theory before every week so that we can use this self-taught knowledge to explore real business case studies and effectively answer coursework activities.
-Students will need to manage multiple assignments so organisation is very important.
-There are many routes of progression after this Level 3 BTEC Business course.
-There is a wide variety of courses for the subject, both on its own or combined with other subjects.
-Some students choose employment and the subject is, understandably, approved by employers.
+You do need to be able to cope with constant and tight coursework deadlines so organisation skills are essential.
+There is a significant element of reading and writing because of the coursework, but also an expectation that you discuss and question at every opportunity.
+Students are expected to study given business theory before every week so that we can use this self-taught knowledge to explore real business case studies and effectively complete coursework activities This subject can take you in many different directions such as Marketing, Finance, HR, Logistics and Retail.
+It provides an insight into functions that are relevant to all sectors of the economy and employment routes.
+Whatever your skillset, there is a role within a business to suit you, from customer facing roles to financial analysis.
+The skills you gain on the course will allow you to make a valuable contribution to a business in the future.
+Degrees and Degree Apprenticeships are available for students to progress on to after BHASVIC.
+Useful websites to research careers and wider progression options could include the Chartered Institute of Management, All About Careers and The Apprenticeship Guide.